-Our research shows you how to create the best dividend stock screener; you must decide on a high-yield, safe, or dividend growth strategy.
-Next, choose our tested criteria for your screener, like payout ratio, yield, and coverage.
+Our research shows you how to create the best dividend stock screener.
+First, decide on a high-yield, safe, or dividend growth strategy.
+Next, choose our tested criteria for your screener, such as payout ratio, yield, and coverage.

 Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.
 This article shows you how to build a stock screener based on your selected dividend strategy.